 We recognise that Coronavirus is one the biggest health challenges we have ever faced within our communities in many years.
 This is why we need everyone who can to follow the government advice in helping us tackle it.

-Across Lincolnshire people are already playing their part in the fight against the virus by staying home for the next 12 weeks, to protect themselves, others and the NHS.
+Across Lincolnshire people are already playing their part in the fight against the virus by staying home for 12 weeks.

 However many of those shielding will need our support to do that, and by offering your support as a volunteer, people who are well can do their bit too.